Seljalandsfoss is more than 60 meters tall and cascades majestically from the cliffs of Mt. Eyjafjöll – it is quite an elegant waterfall.

 Seeing that Seljalandsfoss is facing west, then it is only possible to see it lit up by the sunlight later in the day or evening.

-So when we are travelling on a day tour to the south coast of Iceland and plan to return back to Reykjavík, Iceland’s capital city, on the same day, we always pass Seljalandsfoss waterfall and leave visiting it until on our way back to Reykjavík.
+So when we are traveling on a day tour to the south coast of Iceland and plan to return back to Reykjavík, Iceland’s capital city, on the same day, we always pass Seljalandsfoss waterfall and leave visiting it until on our way back to Reykjavík.

 And we hope for the sun to shine when we return back and visit Seljalandsfoss, which is not always the case in my country.
 A rainbow is a plus.